hyprnz/nhibernate-workshop/README.md

 Stop the database container | StopSqlServer.ps1
 Remove the database container.
 This also deletes the database. | RemoveSqlServer.ps1

+Note that when you run the script `BuildSqlServer.ps1` you may observe error messages.
+This happens when the container is running but the SQL Server instance is not quite ready to accept connections.
+The script will try for up to a minute.
+It should take a lot less than that.
+Duration is subject to the speed of your computer.

 ## Technologies Used

 * ASP.NET Core 3.1